SvenVD/rpisurv/README.md

 - If you used the install.sh script, logs are created at /usr/local/bin/rpisurv/logs/.
 You can use them for troubleshooting.

+- If you are connected via keyboard, you can stop rpisurv by pressing q for about 25 seconds.

+- To manage the screen without rebooting use systemctl
+  - `systemctl stop rpisurv` to stop the screen
+  - `systemctl start rpisurv` to start the screen
+  - `systemctl status rpisurv` to see last log and status of service
-- To start the screen without rebooting, run `cd /usr/local/bin/rpisurv; python surveillance.py`
+- DEPRECATED: To start the screen without rebooting on non systemd enabled raspbian, run `cd /usr/local/bin/rpisurv; python surveillance.py`

 - If you want to stream rtsp over tcp please add `rtsp_over_tcp: true` to the stream in /etc/rpisurv.
   See https://github.com/SvenVD/rpisurv/blob/master/surveillance/conf/surveillance.yml for an example.